iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.1.8/report.md

 > Just writing a review to report an issue.
 My phone stopped doing exposure checks 3 days ago (4 Jan 2021).
 Looks like that coincides with an update.
 I think something broke.
 Running on Android 8.0.0<br> :date: __2021-01-07 20:00:22__

-> I see a comment from Dec 30th that the major flaw is that location settings need to be on.
-The response from the developer is that the user just needs to update the app.
-I just installed it (Jan 7th) and it is asking for location settings to be on. ...Not sure what the developer means, if I don't turn on the location, the app will not run.<br> :date: __2021-01-07 18:12:26__

 #### 1-star reviews